muratk5n/thirdwave/en/2013/12/cost-gravity.md

 against themselves and taking a commission on each deal.

 Meanwhile, cost gravity never stops.
 By 2013, the cost of running a 1980's bank had fallen by 128,000 times.
-If it cost $10 per month to handle one customer in 1980, by 2013 it cost just over $75 per month for 1M customers.
-And by 2052, it will cost only $1 per month to handle the banking needs of every person on Earth.
+If it cost 10 dollars per month to handle one customer in 1980, by 2013 it cost just over 75 per month for 1M customers.
+And by 2052, it will cost only 1 dollar per month to handle the banking needs of every person on Earth.

 The collapse happened because those ever-riskier bets didn't pay off.
 It was predictable [..] but there was a huge incentive for those